Azure/enterprise-azure-policy-as-code/Docs/ci-cd-app-registrations.md

 ## Custom `EPAC Resource Policy Reader Role`

 EPAC uses a set of Entra ID App Registrations (Service Principals).
 To build the deployment plan and adhere to the least-privilege-principle, a Resource Policy Reader role is required.
 This role is not built-in.
-EPAC contains script `New-AzPolicyReaderRole.ps1` to create this role or you can use the below JSON in Azure Portal.
+EPAC contains script `New-AzPolicyReaderRole` to create this role or you can use the below JSON in Azure Portal.

 ```json
 {